Trees in Hiroshima

 38 Kurogane Holly

-38. Kurogane Holly (Ilex Rotunda) 2-1-26 Kanon Hommachi, Nishi-ku, Hiroshima-shi
+38. Kurogane Holly (Ilex rotunda) 2-1-26 Kanon Hommachi, Nishi-ku, Hiroshima-shi

 2-1-26 Kanon Hommachi, Nishi-ku, Hiroshima-shi

-Specie(s): Ilex Rotunda
+Specie(s): Ilex rotunda

 Distance from the hypocenter: 1770m